 - Plentiful Feedstock – Fiberight takes advantage of an abundant high-energy sources of municipal solid waste (MSW) feedstock by locating facilities where waste is generated.

-- Existing Collection Infrastructure – Fiberight works with existing solid waste haulers to ensure waste will be delivered by the same people, in the same way as they always have in the past without disruption of service or waste generators having to change how they manage their waste.
+- Existing Collection Infrastructure – Fiberight works with existing solid waste haulers to ensure waste is delivered without disruption of service or waste generators having to change how waste is managed on their end.

-- Competitive Tipping Fee - Fiberight tipping fee for feedstock supply is the same as or, in most cases lower, than what waste generators pay now for disposal.
+- Competitive Tipping Fee - Fiberight tipping fee for feedstock supply is the same as or, in most cases lower than, what waste generators pay for disposal now.

 - Streamlined Ethanol Production – Fiberight’s targeted organic processes, pretreatment methods and enzyme recycling system has been perfected, using a low temperature proprietary technolgy and a closed-loop water system, to manage costs.
 Fiberight offers a low operating cost business model at significantly more attractive and stable margins than other cellulosic ethanol models, such as gasification to syngas or acid hydrolysis.